vectorops-cmd/Face-spoofing-attack-detector-for-facial-recognition-systems./README.md

-Face Spoofing Attack Detector for Facial Recognition Systems 📌 Overview
+Face Spoofing Attack Detector for Facial Recognition Systems

+How to run :
+Initiallly create an environment :  python -m venv venv Then activate it : .\venv\Scripts\Activate.ps1
+Install all requirements
+and then run this command : python.app

+📌 Overview

 Face recognition systems are vulnerable to spoofing attacks such as printed photos, replayed videos, or screen-based impersonation.
 This mini project focuses on detecting face spoofing attacks to improve the reliability and security of facial recognition systems.